elephantscale/es-training-new/search-common/slides/Lucene_API.md

 ## Adding/deleting Documents to/from an IndexWriter

  * `void addDocument(Iterable<IndexableField> d);`
- * IndexWriter’s Analyzer is used to analyze document.
+ * IndexWriter's Analyzer is used to analyze document.
  *  Important: Need to ensure that Analyzers used at indexing time are consistent with Analyzers used at searching time

 ```java